flutter/website/src/deployment/flavors.md

 Setting up flavors in Android can be done in your project's **build.gradle** file.

-1. In your IDE, inside your Flutter project, navigate to **android** > **app** > **build.gradle**.
+1. In VSCode, inside your Flutter project, navigate to **android** > **app** > **build.gradle**.

 ![Step 1 using flavors in Android image.](/assets/images/docs/flavors/android-step1.png){:width="100%"}